 - Vendor's accessibility testing results and accessibility development road map

 - Contract clause or vendor statement of commitment to accessibility

 - Complete and submit the Information and Communication Technology (ICT) Software Accessibility Review form and attach accessibility documentation

-- After the ICT review has been completed, the requestor will receive a final determination statement by email from the Accessibility Review Committee.
+- After the ICT documentation review has been completed, the requestor will receive a final determination statement by email from the Accessibility Review Committee.
+Expected timelines follow.

-- If you include testing results and a vendor road map with the above form, the review may be complete in as little as one week.
+- If you include all three required documents with the above form, the review may be complete in as little as one week

-- If you request the committee perform accessibility testing of the software and engage with you and your vendor to ensure an accessible product, this historically takes an average of eight weeks.
+- If the product is not accessible and you request the Committee engage with you and your vendor to ensure an accessible product, this historically takes an average of eight weeks.
 We will gladly perform this service, currently at not cost to you or your vendor, but want to ensure you are aware of time it will take and encourage you to begin this process early.